 where $\omega_0$ is the central circular frequency of the laser pulse and $\tau_{K}$ denotes the Keldysh time.

-In eq \ref{gamK} and hereafter, we adopt the atomic units ($au$), where the Planck constant and the electron's mass and charge are set to unity, $\hbar = m = e = 1$.
-According to Keldysh or strong field approximation (SFA), for values $\gamma_{_K}>1$, the dominant process is multiphoton ionization (MPI).
-And on the opposite side, i.e. for $\gamma_{_K}<1$ (actually $\gamma_{_K}<<1$), a field-ionization can happen by a tunneling process, which occurs for $F<F_{a}$.
-This result is highly refined later and is known as the Keldysh-Faisal-Reiss (KFR) theory \cite{Reiss:1980,Faisal:1973}, where the two regimes of multiphoton and tunneling are more or less not strictly defined by $\gamma_{_K}$ \cite{Reiss:1996,Reiss:2010,Reiss:2019}.
-Unfortunately, as we will see, the celebrated separation between tunneling ($\gamma_K<<1$) and multiphoton regime by Keldysh parameter is not rigorous.
-Strictly speaking, $\gamma_K$ loses its ability to strictly classify the two regimes (tunneling and multiphoton) when a nonadiabatic ionization (nonadiabatic field calibration of Hofmann et al. \cite{Hofmann:2019}) is considered.
+According to Keldysh or strong field approximation (SFA), for values $\gamma_{_K}>1$ (actually $\gamma_{_K}\gg 1$), the dominant process is multiphoton ionization (MPI).
+In the opposite case, for $\gamma_{_K}<1$ (actually $\gamma_{_K}\ll 1$), a field-ionization can happen by a tunneling process, which occurs for $F<F_{a}$.
+This picture has been subsequently refined and is known now as the Keldysh-Faisal-Reiss (KFR) theory \cite{Faisal:1973,Reiss:1980}.

-Like the adiabatic case, in the present work we again find that in the nonadiabatic calibration, the field-ionization time is a time delay with respect to the quantum limit at atomic field strength $F_{a}$.
+As we will see, this separation between tunneling and multiphoton regime by Keldysh parameter $\gamma_K$ is not rigorous, since it points to two case limits.
+In our model, as we will see, the classification of the two regimes (tunneling and multiphoton) is presented more clearly, when the nonadiabatic ionization (nonadiabatic field calibration of Hofmann et al. \cite{Hofmann:2019}) is considered.
+Like the adiabatic case, considered in \cite{Kullie:2015}, in the present work, we find that in the nonadiabatic field calibration, the field-ionization time is a time delay with respect to the quantum limit at atomic field strength $F_{a}$.